ViolaSangut/NBA-Game-Day-Notification-solution/README.md

    <P>Add  **content-type** as the  **Access-Control-Allow-Headers** .</P>
    <P> Add POST as **Access-Control-Allow-Methods**.</P>

-5. Deploy the API under your desired stsge ie test, dev or prod.
+5. Deploy the API under your desired stage ie test, dev or prod.
 6. Obtain the InvokeURL that we will use to invoke the API in our frontend service.
 7. Navigate to the Test section to test the API.
 Add the json in the below format in the request body section.
    {